-OK, your turn.
-Who did you think gave the night’s best and worst performances?
-Any eliminations that shocked you?
+So, who did you think gave the night’s best and worst performances?
+Biggest surprise?
+Disappointment?
 Hit the comments.

 Launch Gallery: <i>The Voice</i>: The 10 Singers Likeliest to Win Season 12